eruoppolo/Opt4AI/README.md

 The lower efficiency of $\Delta E_{ab}$ is likely due to the conversion from RGB space to CIE-LAB space, which requires the `rgb2lab` function from the `skimage.color` library.
 While it is possible that $\Delta E_{ab}$ might converge to an optimal solution given a higher number of iterations, its computational cost—approximately three times slower than the MSE-based approach—made further tests impractical within our constraints.
 A more efficient implementation or an optimized strategy for using this metric could be explored in future work to enable a more thorough comparison.

 Nonetheless, the results achieved with MSE are satisfactory.
 With a sufficient number of iterations, no significant issues with color tonalities are observed, and the evolved images align well with the target images.
-Below we can see an example of generation for the $128\times128$ case.
+Below we show an example of generation for the $128\times128$ case.

 <div style="text-align: center;">
     <img src="evolution_128_mse/output.gif" alt="Alt text">